-- RULE 4.
-Approval of Journal. (a) The Chair of the Standing Committee on Rules, Calendar, and Operations of the House shall cause the Journal of the House to be examined daily before the hour of convening to determine if the proceedings of the previous day have been correctly recorded. - (b) Immediately following the opening prayer and upon appearance of a quorum, the Speaker shall call for the Journal report by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, or by a Representative designated by the Chair, as to whether the proceedings of the previous day have been correctly recorded.
+RULE 4.
+Approval of Journal. - (a) The Chair of the Standing Committee on Rules, Calendar, and Operations of the House shall cause the Journal of the House to be examined daily before the hour of convening to determine if the proceedings of the previous day have been correctly recorded.

+- (b) Immediately following the Pledge of Allegiance and upon appearance of a quorum, the Speaker shall call for the Journal report by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, or by a Representative designated by the Chair, as to whether the proceedings of the previous day have been correctly recorded.
 Without objection, the Speaker shall cause the Journal to stand approved.

-RULE 5.
-Order of Business of the Day. - After the approval of the Journal of the preceding day, except by leave of the House, the House shall proceed to business in the following order:
+- RULE 5.
+Order of Business of the Day.
+After the approval of the Journal of the preceding day, except by leave of the House, the House shall proceed to business in the following order:

 - (1) The receiving of petitions, memorials, and papers addressed to the General Assembly or to the House;

-- (1a) Messages from the Governor;
+- (2) Messages from the Governor;

-- (2) Ratification of bills;
+- (3) Ratification of bills;

-- (3) Reports of standing committees and permanent subcommittees;

-- (4) Reports of select committees;
+- (4) Reports of standing committees;

-- (5) Reports of referral by standing committee Chairs of bills to permanent subcommittees;
+- (5) Reports of select committees;

 - (6) First reading and reference to committee of bills and resolutions;

 - (7) Messages from the Senate;

 - (8) Concurrence with Senate amendments or Senate committee substitutes;

 - (9) The unfinished business of the preceding day;

 - (10) Calendar (each category in accordance with Rule 40 House bills first):

 - a.
 Resolutions for adoption

 - b.
 Conference reports for adoption

 - c.
 Local bills (roll call), third reading

 - d.
 Local bills (roll call), second reading

 - e.
 Local bills, third reading

 - f.
 Local bills, second reading

 - g.
 Public bills (roll call), third reading

 - h.
 Public bills (roll call), second reading

 - i.
 Public bills and resolutions, third reading

 - j.
 Public bills and resolutions, second reading;

 - (11) Reading of notices and announcements.

+- (12) Reading of Representative Statements of Personal Privilege.